PeteGoo/petegoo.github.io/_posts/2023-02-22-incident-response-lines-of-communication-enquiry.md

 > - Large networking providers?
 Commcast?
 BGP again?

-Then there's a list of things that can change without prompting by us
+Then there's a list of things that can change without any action by a human.

 > 4. What could have been changed on us?